 In certain situations, a landlord may also be held responsible for a less common type of negligence.
 Negligence per se, or negligence as a matter of law, occurs when a statute or ordinance specifically prohibits or requires certain conduct for safety reasons.
 Proving this cause of action may be more straightforward than demonstrating fault in a standard negligence case.

 Under the negligence per se theory of liability, you would need to demonstrate the landlord violated a law that was designed to protect tenants like you from the type of harm that you suffered, and that you were hurt because of the violation.
 For example, a property owner is required by law to install smoke detectors on the premises.
 If a landlord fails to do so, and a tenant is injured by a fire, the landlord may be held responsible for that person’s medical bills and other damages.
 Whether the property owner’s conduct was reasonable is not normally relevant in a negligence per se lawsuit.

-Contact an Experienced Injury Lawyer in White Plains
+Contact an Experienced Injury Lawyer in New York

 You may have legal options if you or a loved one was harmed as a result of a New York landlord’s negligence.
-Our injury attorney proudly assists accident victims in White Plains and the rest of Westchester County, as well as elsewhere in the state.
+Our injury attorney proudly assists accident victims in New York as well as elsewhere in the state.
 If you were hurt by a dangerous condition where you live, call the Law Office of Michael H. Joseph, PLLC toll-free at (877) 580-6636 or contact us through our website.